92green/oose/README.md

 #### State props

 - `state=fetch` - A message that is styled to appear as though something is loading.
-- `state=success` - A message that is styled to appear as though something has succeeded.
+- `state=positive` - A message that is styled to appear as though something has succeeded.
-- `state=error` - A message that is styled to appear as though something has failed.
+- `state=negative` - A message that is styled to appear as though something has failed.

 #### Modifiers